Skip to content

 Photo by Jesse Bowser

-Over the years, I've come to work on many medium to large scale code bases.
-Most of these have organically grown over time, some of them being full of Lava Layers.
-Doing a refactoring in those code bases is often not trivial.
+Over the years, I’ve come to work on many medium to large scale code bases.
+Most of these have organically grown over time, some of them being full of Lava Layers (opens in a new window).
+Doing a refactoring (opens in a new window) in those code bases is often not trivial.
 Incidental complexity is high, test coverage is low.
 There are more features than you can count.

 Also, where do you start?
 There are so many things you’d like to tackle and do differently, but everything you touch has the potential to introduce regressions.

-In this series, I'm trying to list some of the things that I've done to make refactorings a success rather than a disaster.
+In this series, I’m trying to list some of the things that I’ve done to make refactorings a success rather than a disaster.
 This is by no means an exhaustive lists, and is heavily biased by my personal experience.
-Further, it likely doesn't apply to your side-project or early start-up, so as usual, your mileage may vary.
-That being said, here we go with the first tip: ๐Ÿš€
+Further, it likely doesn’t apply to your side-project or early start-up, so as usual, your mileage may vary.
+That being said, here we go with the first tip: 🚀

 Don’t mix refactorings with hotfixes